JoseGomez14/sitas-db-model/README.md

 ### :card_file_box: PlacementArea
 Categorizes items based on their designated placement zone, which may include hand luggage, cabin luggage, or checked luggage.

+### 🧳 LostLuggageInfo
+Contains information about where to send luggage in case of lossing it.

+### 💉 MedicalInfo
+Stores info about passenger medical info

+### 📨 Boardingpass
+Gatters a lot of information from diferents moduls to generates a boarding pass